 “I work in government.
 Contracting department.”

-An ED decided to get an executive coach.
-“OK,” said the coach during their first session, “this month I want you to try spending more time on the balcony.”
+An ED decided to sign up with an executive coach who was known to use metaphors.
+“OK,” said the coach during their first session, “this month I want you to try spending more time on the balcony, less on the dance floor.”
 The next month the ED came back glowing.
 “I did what you said.
 I spent more time thinking about strategies and less time on day-to-day tasks.
 And everything is so much better.”
 “Great,” said the coach, “This month I want you to try flipping your iceberg.”
 The next session, the ED came back glowing.
 “I did it!
 I flipped my iceberg and focused on using skills that I was rusty on.
 And everything is so much better!”
 “Great,” said the coach, but she was running out of metaphors.
 She decided to make some up.
 “This month,” she said, “I want you to, uh, lasso a leprechaun, ride the T-Rex, and tickle the badger.”
 The next session, the ED came back looking sad.
 “What’s wrong?” asked the coach.
 “Well, I did what you suggested.
 I hired a Development Director, and that was great.
-We put on an annual event, and that was OK.
+We put on an annual event, and that was great.
 But then I joked with our founding board member about revising our mission statement…”

 An ED, a Director of Operations, a Development Director, a Communications Director, a Program Director, and a Volunteer Director walk into a bar.
 Best retreat ever!